-This web server is only really suitable for a small amount of traffic and/or development purposes.
-If you want to setup a website that you plan on driving a lot of traffic to then you might want to take a look into shared, cloud or dedicated web hosting.
+This web server is only really suitable for a small amount of traffic and development purposes.
+If you want to set up a website that you plan on driving a lot of traffic to, then you might want to take a look at shared, cloud or dedicated web hosting.

 I used the following equipment for this Raspberry Pi web server project.

 In this tutorial, I make use of the standard operating system for the Raspberry Pi known as Raspbian.
 If you haven’t got this installed, then you can follow my guide that will take you from start to finish on installing NOOBS (Raspbian) on the Pi.
 This tutorial assumes you’re running the latest version of the operating system.